Marhvin/refuge-reach/src/backend/README.md

 DATABASE_URL="postgresql://postgres:docker@localhost:5432/mydb?schema=public"
 ```

 Now, before we start coding, we will need to setup the database.
+This only has to be done once.
 Run the following commands in your terminal.
 Note that you should be in the root directory of the project, and not in the `/src/backend/` folder when you run these commands.

 1. `yarn install`
 2. `docker run --name urban-refuge -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres`